Can I Eat Expired Dried Morel Mushrooms?

 What are the food safety risks?

 Dried Morel Mushrooms are susceptible to contamination by bacteria and molds such as Aspergillus.
-To prevent foodborne illness, ensure they are properly dried and stored in airtight containers.
+To reduce the risk of foodborne illness, ensure they are properly dried and stored in airtight containers.
 High-risk scenarios include exposure to moisture or improper storage conditions.

 What are some pro storage tips?